This is my third and final post on the pilgrimage I undertook last year to the Centenary of the ANZAC landings in Gallipoli on 25th April, 1915.

 Our tickets for the special New Zealand service, were each printed with a letter from A to E. Ours was the letter “E”.
 The “A’s” were told to line up and sent off to the temporary stadium that had been erected around the Chenuk Bair memorial.
 Finally it was the turn of the last group – the E’s.
 To our dismay, we were told that there wasn’t room in the stadium for us and we would watch the service on a screen in a paddock.
 I decided that if I was just going to watch a telly, I could do that back in New Zealand, and went back to stay with my sister.
 There was another screen in the holding area which had shown the Australian service, but this broke down and was unable to be reconnected.
 I would have loved to have been there, especially because I later found out that the service was being taken by the minister who married my husband and I.

 I cannot fathom how the organisers thought it was appropriate to give out tickets to people when they knew there was no room for them.
 Perhaps they thought we wouldn’t mind.
 We never received an official apology.
-I have to say, that it was a disgraceful state of affairs, and while some of the E-ticket holders didn’t mind, there were many that I spoke to who were furious.
+I have to say, that the phrase “couldn’t organise a piss-up in a brewery” came to my mind.
+And while some of the E-ticket holders didn’t mind, there were many that I spoke to who were furious.
 For many of us, the civil service is more important than the dawn ceremony.